romanprotoliuk/concentration_game/readme.md

 For my design I was inspired by this codepen [External Link to Codepen](https://codepen.io/samswartz/pen/RjVPPW) - I was able to customize this into my own project and its needs.
 Also I was inspired by this button design and I implemented it into my own project [External Link to Codepen](https://codepen.io/dmensinger/pen/PPRzpK).

 I am proud of this snippet of code below becasue it was really nice to see my logic and my ui come together.
-It can probably be written more efficient, but I love looking back at it beacause it definitely shows how much I've learned over the last three weeks, and also I am sure that this piece of code with be a good reference to look back at after a year or two and it will help me see how much better I've become.
+It can probably be written more efficient, but I love looking back at it beacause it definitely shows how much I've learned over the last three weeks, and also I am sure that this piece of code will be a good reference to look back at after a year or two and it will help me see how much better I've become.

 ```javascript
 easyClickCard.forEach((item, i) => {